Joshua Bennett: The People Can Fly, Gebunden

 Klappentext

-With stunning prose and grace, The People Can Fly is an urgent reflection on what it can mean to not just be gifted, but to give one's gifts away, in the present day.
-It is a praise song for generations of black dreamers, who dared to imagine another world and build one too.
-Where ascension is only the beginning.
+With stunning prose and grace, The People Can Fly is an urgent reflection on what it means to be gifted, and to give one's gifts away, in the present day.
+It is a praise song for generations of black dreamers who dared to imagine another world---where miracles abound, and ascension is only the beginning.